Bira/octopus-carnival/_drafts/hells-rebels-06-part-01.md

 turned goddess of undeath.
 Barzilai raided the place during Adventure Two, killed most of its defenders, and performed his ritual there.

-You see, when you die in Golarion what usually happens is that your soul goes to Pharasma's domain, where the goddess of death will judge you, strip you of your memories, and send your blank-slate soul to the afterlife plane that matches her verdict.
+When you die in Golarion what usually happens is that your soul goes to Pharasma's domain, where the goddess of death will judge you, strip you of your memories, and send your blank-slate soul to the afterlife plane that matches her verdict.
 The Anchor lets those exposed to it bypass all of that and go directly